Skip to content ↓

 Psychology

-Grade 6 in English Language or Literature, Grade 6 in Mathematics, and a Grade 6 in Biology or 6 6 in Combined Science.
-If taken, a grade 6 or above in Psychology may replace one of the above requirements.
+Grade 6 in English Language or Literature, Grade 5 in Mathematics, and a Grade 6 in any Science or 6 6 in Combined Science.
+If taken, a grade 6 or above in Psychology can replace one of the other requirements.

 Religious Studies